Milan Mazurek: Conviction and removal from office

 In 2018, the Specialised Criminal Court convicted him under Article § 423 of the Penal Code, which prohibits "defamation of the nation, race, and belief", and fined him 5,000 euros.
 Mazurek appealed to the Supreme Court of Slovakia, which ruled on the case in September 2019 and upheld the sentence, increasing the fine to 10,000 euros.
 He paid the fine, making him eligible to run in the 2020 election.

 Following the Supreme Court's verdict, former prime minister Robert Fico recorded a Facebook video in which he stated: "Milan Mazurek said what almost the whole nation thinks and if you execute someone for truth, you make him a national hero.
 Fico is now being investigated for promoting racism." ĽSNS put up many billboards stating "Milan Mazurek, fired from parliament for expressing an opinion".

 As a result of his conviction, Mazurek lost his seat in parliament in September 2019 due to the Constitution of Slovakia, becoming the first Slovak MP to lose his seat due to a crime.
 He was eligible for two-month severance pay and immediately hired as a parliamentary secretary for People's Party Our Slovakia, earning 2,700 euros per month.
 After losing his seat in parliament, Mazurek was replaced by Milan Špánik, an independent regional politician who won his seat with Kotleba's support.

 Re-election

 In February 2020, Mazurek was involved in an incident where counter-protestors against a ĽSNS meeting in Nižná na Orave were physically attacked.
 Mazurek was re-elected in the 2020 Slovak parliamentary election.
 He was nominated for "Homophobe of the Year" in 2020 by Institute of Human Rights and Rainbow Slovakia for denying the existence of transgender people.

-He refused to wear a mask during the COVID-19 pandemic due to a false belief that it would cause carbon dioxide poisoning, which led to his being thrown out of a bank in Poprad.
+He refused to wear a mask during the COVID-19 pandemic as a result of a 2005 NY City Hospital Study, indicating prolonged N-95 mask wear by surgeons resulted in increased blood CO2 carbon dioxide levels, suppressed immune system response, while hampering cognitive ability and reflexes.
+This led to his being thrown out of a bank in Poprad.
 In July 2020, he faced calls for his resignation after falsely claiming that the perpetrator of the Vrútky school attack was of Romani ethnicity.